mateiash/gigr/README.md

 * `f` - move inside selected directory
 * `Enter` - add files inside selected directory to the queue

-(Support for adding individual files to the queue is coming soon!)

-### Building
+## Building

 This project is intended for use on GNU/Linux systems and can be built with Cargo.
-To build, ensure you have Rust installed, then run:
+To build, clone this repo, ensure you have Rust and Cargo installed, then run:

 ```
 cargo build --release